gear-foundation/academy/docs/15-tamagotchi-shop/homework.md

 }
 ```

-that will allow Tamagotchi to approve to transfer of its tokens (and accordingly the field `transaction_id` for communication with the fungible token contract).

-To approve tokens you should send the fungible token the Approve message:
+To approve tokens, you should send the fungible token the Approve message:

 ```rust
 use ft_main_io::{FTokenAction, FTokenEvent, LogicAction};